mchinmay10/nlp_workbooks/data_preprocessing/README.md

 6. The Stanford tagger is working perfectly fine with these.
 But not the dataset given by our professor.
 This is because java is running out of memory.

 7. Hence, to implement batch NER tagging.
+Currenly my NER Dict text file is created using a short version of the corpus given by our professor (one that doesn't run out of memory!)